 - 1/2 sweetened flaked coconut, plus more for garnish

 Blend coconut milk and cream of coconut in a blender until smooth, about 1 minute.
 Transfer to a bowl; stir in water and ½ cup flaked coconut.
 Chill until very cold.
 Process cold coconut mixture in 2-qt. ice cream maker, according to manufacturer’s instructions; transfer to freezer.
 Freeze until firm.
 To serve, scoop into dessert bowls and garnish with more flaked coconut if desired.

 All the islands in the Caribbean have high crime, but as in any American city, there are safe and unsafe places.
 When making this list we spoke about countries that we would be willing to visit.
-Jamaica gets a bad rap and it does have some very sketchy areas, but that was not our experience.
+Jamaica gets a bad rap and it does have some sketchy areas, but that was not our experience.
 The people were gracious and lovely.
-We spent most of our time on the resorts and in resort areas.
+We spent most of our time in the resorts.